mikewesthad/p5-performance-tips/README.md

 }
 ```

 See [code/cache-dom-lookups](code/cache-dom-lookups/) for a performance test.
+In the test, caching the element was ~10x faster than constantly re-searching for the element.
+The performance boost will vary depending on the depth of your DOM tree and the complexity of your selector.

 ### Math Tips